Cauchy–Born rule

 The Cauchy–Born rule or Cauchy–Born approximation is a basic hypothesis used in the mathematical formulation of solid mechanics which relates the movement of atoms in a crystal to the overall deformation of the bulk solid.
-It states that in a crystalline solid subject to a small strain, the positions of the atoms within the crystal lattice follow the overall strain of the medium.
-The currently accepted form is Max Born's refinement of Cauchy's original hypothesis which was used to derive the equations satisfied by the Cauchy stress tensor.
+A widespread simplified version states that in a crystalline solid subject to a small strain, the positions of the atoms within the crystal lattice follow the overall strain of the medium.

+The rule first appears in Max Born and Huang Kun's Dynamical Theory of Crystal Lattices, a refinement of Augustin-Louis Cauchy's relations which were used to derive the equations satisfied by the Cauchy stress tensor.

+Description

+To give a more precise definition, consider a crystalline body where the position of the atoms can be described by a set of reference lattice vectors $\mathbf{e}^0$.
+The Cauchy–Born rules states that if the body is deformed by a deformation whose gradient is $\mathbf{F}$, the lattice of the deform body can be described by $$\mathbf{e} = \mathbf{F} \mathbf{e}^0\,.$$The rule only describes the lattice, not the atoms.

 The approximation generally holds for face-centered and body-centered cubic crystal systems.
 For complex lattices such as diamond, however, the rule has to be modified to allow for internal degrees of freedom between the sublattices.
-The approximation can then be used to obtain bulk properties of crystalline materials such as stress-strain relationship.
+The approximation can then be used to obtain bulk properties of crystalline materials such as stress–strain relationship.

+Extensions

 For crystalline bodies of finite size, the effect of surface stress is also significant.
 However, the standard Cauchy–Born rule cannot deduce the surface properties.
-To overcome this limitation, Park et al. (2006) proposed a surface Cauchy–Born rule.
+To overcome this limitation, a surface Cauchy–Born rule has been proposed.
 Several modified forms of the Cauchy–Born rule have also been proposed to cater to crystalline bodies having special shapes.
-Arroyo & Belytschko (2002) proposed an exponential Cauchy Born rule for modeling of mono-layered crystalline sheets as two-dimensional continuum shells.
-Kumar et al. (2015) proposed a helical Cauchy–Born rule for modeling slender bodies (such as nano and continuum rods) as special Cosserat continuum rods.
+Marino Arroyo and Ted Belytschko proposed a exponential Cauchy Born rule for modeling of mono-layered crystalline sheets as two-dimensional continuum shells has been proposed.
+A helical Cauchy–Born rule for modeling slender bodies (such as nano and continuum rods) as special Cosserat continuum rods has been proposed.